efinite/utile.visuals/README.md

 ### > theme_
 - `theme_basic()`: A ggplot2 theme for plots which removes most background elements.
-- `theme_risk()`: Minimalist ggplot2 theme for risk tables which removes most background elements.
+- `theme_risk()`: A ggplot2 theme for risk tables which removes most background elements.

 ### > append_
 - `append_table()`: Aligns axes and combines a ggplot2 plot and table into a single plot.
 Can handle legends.